kahalewai/mis/README.md

 MIS defines a deterministic security and governance model for MCP tool integrity.
 Rather than relying on transport-layer trust alone, MIS enforces trust through signed declarations and machine-verifiable fingerprints.

-The standard is organized around seven control domains, all carried in a single signed document called the **Sealed Manifest**:
+The standard is organized around seven control domains, all carried in a single signed document called the Sealed Manifest:

 * Tool Interface Fingerprinting
 * Artifact Integrity